 After the Spirit of God descended on the 120 members of God’s Church on the day of Pentecost, we see a different Peter.
 Yet his boldness remained.
 Acts 4:13 mentions the “boldness of Peter and John.”

 God multiplied his strengths, and any weaknesses associated with them began to evaporate.
 The strengths became more refined.
-This bold, action-oriented leader was still a man of action, but his actions were now tempered with humility and deeper thinking.
+This bold leader was still a man of action, but his actions were now tempered with humility and deeper thinking.

-God was using Peter to do some mighty miracles.
+God used Peter to do some mighty miracles.
 In one case, his shadow passed over the sick and healed them.
-Peter could have taken credit for that, but he knew God’s power worked through him.
+Peter could have taken credit, but he knew God’s power worked through him.

 We see—from a man once so concerned with others’ opinions that he denied knowing Jesus—someone willing to stand up to the authorities and say, “We ought to obey God rather than men” (Acts 5:29).